ethpandaops/optimism-package/README.md

         # A list of optional extra params that will be passed to the batcher container for modifying its behaviour
         extra_params: []

-      # Default challenger configuration
-      challenger_params:
-        # Whether or not to enable the challenger
-        enabled: true

-        # The Docker image that should be used for the challenger; leave blank to use the default op-challenger image
-        image: ""

-        # A list of optional extra params that will be passed to the challenger container for modifying its behaviour
-        extra_params: []

-        # Path to folder containing cannon prestate-proof.json file
-        cannon_prestates_path: "static_files/prestates"

-        # Base URL to absolute prestates to use when generating trace data.
-        cannon_prestates_url: ""

       # Default proposer configuration
       proposer_params:
         # The Docker image that should be used for the proposer; leave blank to use the default op-proposer image